cinghie/wordpress-starter-pack/wp-content/plugins/add-search-to-menu/readme.txt

 == Changelog ==

-= 5.4.2 =
+= 5.5.4 =
-* Improved - Compatibility with Weglot plugin.
+* Fixed - Error: Call to undefined function mysql_get_server_info
-* Improved - Compatibility with TablePress plugin.
+* Fixed - Passing args to wc_get_product is deprecated
-* Fixed - Warning: trim() expects parameter 1 to be string, array given.
+* Updated - Freemius SDK 2.6.0

-* Fixed - Notice: Undefined index: s
+= 5.5.3 =
-* Fixed - Media search in admin area was not working.
+* Added - WooCommerce High-Performance Order Storage (HPOS) Compatibility
-* Fixed - Google analytics search was working on all pages.
+* Updated - Freemius SDK 2.5.12

-= 5.4.1 =
+= 5.5.2 =
-* Fixed - PHP 5 issue 'Default value for parameters with a class type hint can only be NULL'.
+* Fixed - Plugin option "Index posts marked as 'No Index' in Yoast SEO" not working.

-= 5.4 =
+* Fixed - Plugin option  "Do not use Default Search Form to control WordPress default search functionality"
-* Fixed - PHP 5.2 compatibility issue.
+* Updated - Freemius SDK 2.5.10

-* Fixed - Index build max execution time not working.
+= 5.5.1 =

-= 5.3 =
+* Updated - Freemius SDK

-* Fixed - Compatibility issue with MySQL 5.7
+= 5.5 =
-* Fixed - MySQL > 8 REGEXP compatibility issue.
+* Updated - Freemius SDK
-* Fixed - PHP compatibility issues with static var.
+* Moved - Custom CSS code from website footer to header.
-* Fixed - PHP < 5.3 compatibility issue.
+* Moved - Customizer CSS code from form tag to header.

-= 5.2 =
+= 5.4.10 =
-* Fixed - For some plugins -1 appearing instead of search.
+* Fixed - Warning: array_merge(): Expected parameter 1 to be an array, string given in

-= 5.1 =
+= 5.4.9 =
-* Fixed - Media library search in admin area was not working.
+* Fixed - Tags and Categories search was not working in inverted index search engine.

-= 5.0 =
+= 5.4.8 =
-* Added - Faster search with inverted index-based search engine.
+* Fixed - Using brackets in the search term was not getting searched.
-* Added - Index and search  shortcode contents.
+* Fixed - Using special characters in stopwords generate warnings.
-* Added - Index and search TablePress shortcode contents.
+* Improved - Search/Exclude product variations by attributes/variations.

-= 4.8.2 =
+* Updated - Freemius SDK

-* Fixed - Plugin template file is-ajax-results.php was not overriding.
+= 5.4.7 =

-= 4.8.1 =
+* Fixed - add_query_arg() and remove_query_arg() usage

-* Fixed - Autocomplete off was not working.
+= 5.4.6 =

-= 4.8 =
+* Fixed - TablePress not searching japanese words

-* Fixed - Error occurred due to inclusion of non-existent file.
+= 5.4.5 =
-* Fixed - Plugin admin options not working.
+* Fixed - Call to undefined function parse_blocks